 The Deposit Insurance System is currently implemented and successfully operated in 146 countries, including all EU Member States and the United States.
 Events of the last decade provided clear evidence that the cases of bank insolvency are prevalent even in the most advanced economies despite the existence of well-developed regulators.
 These facts emphasize once again the importance of the system.
 The system was implemented in Georgia with the support of the World Bank and based on the Core Principles for Effective Deposit Insurance Systems.

 Depositor will retain the right to claim compensation from the Agency for 3 years following occurrence of the insurance case.
-After expiry of this term, the amount due to depositor will be directed to the National Bank for compensating depositor in accordance with the Georgian legislation.
+After expiry of this term, the amount due to depositor will be directed to the National Bank of Georgia for compensating depositor in accordance with the Georgian legislation.

 The funds accumulated in the Deposit Insurance Fund are managed by the Deposit Insurance Agency in accordance with the investment policy.
 Also, it is entitled to outsource the Fund for management to the Treasury of the Ministry of Finance or the National Bank.
 Investment policy is based on the principles defined in the legislation according to which the Fund resources will be invested in risk-free assets.
-Profit generated from investment will be transferred also to the Fund’s account.
+Profit generated from investment will be also transferred to the Fund’s account.